singlefinite/SingleFinite.Mvvm/README.md

 // ...

-var presenter = appHost.ServiceProvider.GetRequiredService<IItemPresenter>();
+var presenter = provider.GetRequiredService<IItemPresenter>();
 var viewModel = presenter.Set<MyViewModel>();

 Console.WriteLine($"My ViewModel => {viewModel.GetType().FullName}");
 Console.WriteLine($"My View => {presenter.Current.GetType().FullName}");
 ```

-SingleFinite.MVVM is built on top of the [Microsoft Dependency Injection library](Microsoft.Extensions.DependencyInjection) and the `IAppHost` object contains
+SingleFinite.MVVM is built on top of the [Microsoft Dependency Injection library](Microsoft.Extensions.DependencyInjection) and the `AppHostBuilder` is
-an `IServiceProvider` that holds all of the registered services.
-We get a new instance of `IItemPresenter` from the `IServiceProvider` which we use to create
+used to register services for the app.
+We get a new instance of `IItemPresenter` from the `IServiceProvider` which we use to create a new instance of
-a new instance of our view model.
+our view model.

 `IPresenter` services are used to create and manage the lifecycle of view models and their views.
 Both the view model and view
 will be created with a new dependency injection scope and will be injected with services as defined in their constructors.
 Normally you will use
-another platform specific library like [SingleFinite.Mvvm.WinUI](https://github.com/singlefinite/SingleFinite.Mvvm.WinUI/) to manage the `IAppHost` instance and
+another platform specific library like [SingleFinite.Mvvm.Maui](https://github.com/singlefinite/SingleFinite.Mvvm.Maui/) to manage the `AppHost` instance and
 to present views for `IPresenter` based services.

 #### Learn more